LaurentVeyssier/Model-to-predict-Energy-consumption-City-of-Seattle/README.md

 - Train model and test accuracy
 - Observe the most important features.
 These are the most important features in explaining the target variable (energy consumption).

-RandomForest and XGBoost models are trained and achieve over 97% accuracy (mean absolute error) and low root mean squared error (RMSE performance metric).
+RandomForest and XGBoost models are trained and low root mean squared error (RMSE performance metric).
 - XGBoost (Extreme Gradient Boosting) belongs to a family of boosting algorithms.
 Boosting is a sequential technique which works on the principle of an ensemble.
 It combines a set of weak learners and delivers improved prediction accuracy.
 Most important features are total surface area, building year and the number of floors.
 Building surface is obvious a key driver for energy consumption.